scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/how-it-works/README.md

   }
 }
 ```

 This will prompt the SMA to send an CALL_UPDATE_REQUESTED event to the lambda.
 The "Arguments" object in the call will be passed verbatim to the SMA as payload in the event.

-## IAM Permissions
+## AWS Identity Access and Management (IAM) Permissions

-There are two resources that interact with other AWS cloud resources:  the lambda function and the SMA.
+There are two resources that interact with other AWS cloud resources:  the Lambda function and the SMA.
 Any behavior that is triggered by an action will be carried out by the SMA.
 Thus, the SMA needs to have appropriate IAM permission.
 In the example above, to play a file that is stored in an S3 bucket, the SMA requires permission to read that bucket.
 An example of a full permission might look like:

 ```json
 {